5Can’t I just rely on my credit card travel insurance?

 • To have proof of insurance to show if needed

-• To make sure you get comprehensive healthcare coverage with hospitalization and repatriation
+• To make sure you get comprehensive healthcare coverage with hospitalisation and repatriation

 Don’t leave any gap between your credit card travel insurance and your own travel insurance.
-For instance, if your credit card travel insurance provides coverage for 3 months, let’s say from January 1 to March 31, choose March 31 as the start date for your own travel insurance.
 Coverage gaps could create issues with any claim you may have later on.

 The same caveat applies.
 Most of the time, travel coverage provided as a “side perk” is designed for short trips and it’s very limited.
-Read the contract and get the full details before considering yourself covered and good to go!
+Read the contract and get the full details before considering yourself covered for a working holiday!

 Previous chapter Next chapter